MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

 ### Date picker question

 Date picker questions are used to quickly select a date using a wheel-like scrolling interaction.
 Date picker can be configured to only allow dates within a pre-defined timespan.
-This question type is good for inputting birthdates, purchase dates, or future events.
-Date pickers don't support times, which would need to be provided in a single or multi-line input question type.
+This question type is good for adding birthdays, purchase dates, or future events.
+Date pickers don't support times, which would need to be provided in a single line or multiline input question type.

 1. Provide a **Question title**.
 You can also include an optional **Header** text.

 1. **Label** is an optional value that appears beside the text field and can serve as an additional prompt.
 For a question titled “When were you born”, the label might be set to “Birthday”.

-1. To limit the time-range that customers can input, there are two optional rage values:<br>
+1. To limit the timerange that customers can add, there are two optional range values:<br>

    a. **Min**: This value represents the furthest back date that can be selected.
 When this is set, no dates earlier than this date can be selected.<br>